Michael Jackson fandom: History

-Origins

 Jacksonmania

-In the beginning of the 1970s, Jackson and his brothers would embark on tours across the globe, performing in front of millions of fans while recording hits at a rapid pace during the Jackson-mania.
+During the 1970s when Michael was a member of the Jackson 5, he and his brothers would embark on worldwide tours, performing in front of millions of fans while recording hits at a rapid pace during Jacksonmania.
 Adulation from fans young and old, male and female, black and white, would become par for the course.
-Jackson-Mania would reach a fever pitch around 1984 which saw three generations gather in front of a television set in many households to watch the "Thriller" music video.
-Years following the Jacksons' Victory Tour, Jackson Mania would turn to Michael-Mania, also known as Michael Jackson-Mania, as he established himself as a solo artist.
-Michael-Mania experienced a resurrection days after his death on June 25, 2009.
-Within the weeks that followed his death, as he would go on to sell 35 million records worldwide, with 16.1 million albums being sold in the U.S. alone.
+Jacksonmania would reach a fever pitch around 1984, which saw three generations gather in front of a TV set in many households to watch the Thriller music video.
+In 1987, Jackson released the album Bad which ended up selling 18 million copies in the first year That same year, the Bad World Tour began and ended up setting the record at the time for highest-grossing concert, and Jackson ended the decade with over 110 million records sold.

+In 1991, the Black or White music video debuted to over 500 million fans worldwide on Fox, following that every music video from the album Dangerous received a worldwide TV premiere.
+In 1992, The Jacksons: An American Dream premiered on ABC averaging 36-38 million viewers across 2 episodes.
+In 1993, Jackson performed at halftime during Super Bowl XXVII, and the broadcast was seen by a record 133 million viewers in the United States and an estimated 1.3 billion viewers worldwide.
+That same year, Jackson had numerous broadcasts in which including an televised interview with Oprah Winfrey which was watched by 90 million viewers.
+Jacksonmania experienced a resurrection days after his death on June 25, 2009.
+Within the weeks that followed his death, as he would go on to sell 35 million records worldwide and by June 2010, he had sold over 70 million records.
+In the United States alone, he sold 48 million records in the 10 years since his death with over 117 million worldwide.

 Reaction to child sexual abuse allegations against Jackson

 Reaction to first child sexual abuse allegations

 Despite the negative attitude of the media, the public still supported Jackson.
 A phone-in poll conducted by A Current Affair—known for its unfavorable coverage of the allegations—found that more than 80 percent of callers did not believe the Chandlers.
 A poll of teenagers—Jackson's central fan base at the time—also reported that 75 percent did not believe the allegations; this rose to nearly 90 percent amongst African-American teenagers.
-Two-thirds of children between the ages of 13 to 15—the approximate age of Jordan Chandler at the time—believed he was innocent.
+Two-thirds of children between the ages of 13 and 15—the approximate age of Jordan Chandler at the time—believed he was innocent.
 A poll conducted by Entertainment Weekly showed that only 12 percent of adults believed the allegations, and only eight percent of respondents indicated that they were less likely to buy a product endorsed by the entertainer.
-The same poll also concluded that public opinion of Jackson had risen since the allegations, with Jackson's past records selling at a faster rate.
+The same poll also concluded that public opinion of Jackson had risen since the allegations, with Jackson's records selling at a faster rate.